Welcome Back to Hill College!

 - Transcripts with in-progress coursework will be considered unofficial.
 Grades must be provided for each term attended.

 - Students transferring in a GPA of 2.00 or lower will be considered for admission only through a probationary status.
-Students will need to set an Academic Plan with the Academic Advising & Student Success Center before registration can be completed.
+Students will need to set an Academic Plan with the Academic Advising & Success Center before registration can be completed.

 Step 3.
 Meningitis